Flood Warning issued for Waller by NWS - News Break

 Flood Warning issued for Waller by NWS

-Effective: 2021-05-19 09:58:00 CDT Expires: 2021-05-19 22:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: A Flood Warning means that flooding is imminent or occurring.
-All interested parties should take necessary precautions immediately.
-Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-19 14:48:00 CDT Expires: 2021-05-20 03:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Waller The National Weather Service in League City has extended the * Flood Warning for Small Streams in Northeastern Waller County in southeastern Texas * Until 115 PM CDT. * At 1105 AM CDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms overnight.
-Flooding is ongoing or expected to begin shortly in the warned area.
-Between 1 and 2 inches of rain have fallen.
-Some locations that will experience flooding include Prairie View and Waller.
-Flooding is occurring along Mound Creek at FM 362.alerts.weather.gov
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Waller The National Weather Service in League City has issued a * Flood Warning for Southwestern Montgomery County in southeastern Texas Northeastern Waller County in southeastern Texas * Until 545 PM CDT. * At 416 PM CDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
+Flooding is already occurring in the warned area.
+Between 1.5 and 2.5 inches of rain have fallen.
+Some locations that will experience flooding include mainly rural areas of Southwestern Montgomery and Northeastern Waller Counties Flooding is occurring along the Threemile Creek at Joseph Road.alerts.weather.gov